SiliconLabsSoftware/third_party_hw_drivers_extension/app/documentation/example/mikroe_radar_mm5d91_00/README.md

 ## Summary ##

-This project shows the implementation of Radar-sensor driver using MM5D91-00 with EFR32xG24 Explorer Kit based on UART communication.
+This project shows the implementation of Radar-sensor driver using MM5D91-00 with Silicon Labs platform based on UART communication.

 Radar Click as its foundation uses the MM5D91-00 presence detection sensor module with an integrated mmWave technology from Jorjin Technologies Inc. It is capable of counting the number of people who passed an entrance or entered a room.
 It simplifies the implementation of mmWave sensors in the band of 61.0 to 61.5 GHz range.
 The board includes an ARM Cortex-M4F-based processor system with 1Tx 3Rx antenna and an onboard regulator.
 The device is beneficial for various presence sensing applications, ranging from offices and homes to commercial buildings and infrastructures.